-Dolly Castro Stuns In A Tight Bodysuit & Tiny Denim Bottoms
+Dolly Castro Stuns In A Tight Bodysuit & Tiny Denim Shorts

 Dolly Castro has been posting lots of sizzling new photos as of late, but her newest share was arguably one of the most revealing.
-She rocked a sexy outfit that included a mustard yellow bodysuit and very small, light denim bottoms.
+She rocked a sexy outfit that included a mustard yellow bodysuit and very small, light denim shorts.

 There were two parts to the series, and Dolly kicked it off with a snap of herself in a bedroom.
 She stood with her left shoulder facing the camera at a diagonal, and propped out her right leg in front.
 She gave a huge smile and placed her left hand in a soft fist by her thigh.

 Her bodysuit had a low neckline and thin straps that seemingly barely covered her chest, and it had a low cut on the side that allowed her to show off her sideboob.
-Her light denim bottoms was either a pair of shorts of a miniskirt, and it was also eye-catching.
-In particular, it had a short hem and a high slit on the left side.
+Her eye-catching light denim shorts was eye-catching with a short hem and a high slit on the left side.
 The slit was embellished with round grommets, and the front and back were heavily frayed.

 The model wore her hair down in a middle part and brushed her locks behind her shoulders, and it was so long that it reached her lower back.
 Her light blond highlights peeked through and contrasted dramatically against her natural color.
 In addition, she rocked a glamorous makeup application that apparently included shimmery purple eyeshadow with silver highlights under her brows.
 She also seemed to wear dark blush and lipstick with heavy liner.